TraceFantome/aegis-onsit/README.md

 **Status**: Early development — transparent public research

 ## Purpose
-This project explores corporate transparency and accountability using open data sources such as [OpenCorporates](https://opencorporates.com/).
+This project explores corporate transparency and accountability using open data sources (e.g., CourtListener, OpenCorporates).
 The goal is to build a public-facing OSINT framework that:
 - Increases access to company data for civic and research purposes
 - Provides reproducible tools for investigative analysis